liutiantian233/Password-Program/README.md

 - the ‘e’ is found at index 4, the rotated letter is ‘g’.
 - the ‘n’ is found at index 13, the rotated letter is ‘l’.

+Thus, the string ‘green’ becomes the string ‘nrggl’.
+You will use that cyphertext ‘nrggl’ as the starting point (“plaintext”) for the next stage, the affine cipher.

 -------------------